Summary

 widgets[WidgetInput]yes Long-TermThe widgets to include in the dashboard.
 See WidgetInput.

-For the returned datatype, there are several sub-parameters related to the dashboard (see second table below).
+For the results, there is plenty related to the dashboard (see second table below).
 Since you will have created the dashboard with this mutation, you may only want to get the unique identifier generated for it to use with other mutations and queries.

 ParameterTypeRequiredDefaultStabilityDescription